-- I. Basement space - A. Initially, I considered that the free, Black woman living at Cedar Grove in 1840 may have labored as a household cook for the family based on reports in the Furnishings Plan.
-Due to the extensive nature of kitchen work, it is productive to consider the alternate work she may have carried out in the household as a 55-99 year old woman. - B. Because of her age, she may have engaged in lighter tasks that didn't involve the lifting of heavy cast iron pots and kitchen equipment.
+- I. Basement space - A. Initially, I considered that the free, Black woman may have labored as a household cook for the family based on reports in the Furnishings Plan.
+Due to the extensive nature of kitchen work, it is productive to consider the alternate work she may have carried out in the household as a 55-99 year old woman. - B. Because of her age, the free, Black woman at Cedar Grove may have engaged in lighter tasks that didn't involve the lifting of heavy cast iron pots and kitchen equipment.
 It is important to note that she still may have been tasked with laborious work.
-Households in the Hudson Valley desired the hire of Black women who had an expansive knowledge of skills or years of experience in one trade, typically learned while they were enslaved.
-Less intensive work may have been cleaning the home, laundering, caring for the children, or dairying.13 - C. A recipe for griddle cakes does not contain particularly unique information, but it shows that the household carried 'Indian meal', flour, eggs, milk, and salt probably regularly.14 The frequent nature of patrons visiting Thomas Cole in the home suggests tea was frequently an accommodation and made at the ready.
+Households desired the hire of Black women who had an expansive knowledge of skills or years of experience in one area.
+Less intensive work may have been cleaning the home, laundering, caring for the children, or dairying.13 - C. A recipe for griddle cakes does not contain particularly unique information, but it shows that the household carried 'Indian meal', flour, eggs, milk, and salt probably regularly.
+The frequent nature of patrons visiting Thomas Cole in the home suggests tea was frequently an accommodation and made at the ready.
 Preparing food for 11 people in the home, in addition to its laborers, may have required the hands of many.
-The 20-29 year old white woman listed in the 1840 census, who may have been a servant or cousin of the Bartows, and potentially the Bartow women themselves, may have assisted in these tasks. - D. A milk room in the home was in close proximity to the stairwell, a space where she may have slept under the basement stairs.15 The Hudson Valley had a rich presence of dairying and many enslaved women were sought after for their knowledge in this.
-Alternatively, some women were
+The 20-29 year old white woman listed in the 1840 census, who may have been a servant, or the Bartow women may have assisted. - D. A milk room in the home was in close proximity to the stairwell where the free, Black woman may have slept under the basement stairs.
+The Hudson Valley had a rich presence of dairying and many enslaved women were sought after for their knowledge in this.
+15 Alternatively, some women were also skilled in animal husbandry, a trade that was largely experienced by enslaved men.
+An article from December 6, 1803 "listed for sale a forty year old black woman who was